 This is the original view of Matilda and includes a slight drop shoulder with sleeve bands.
 This is a great option if you don’t love inserting sleeves as the sleeve band is a simpler insertion.
 It’s also a really fun version to use with a border print or gingham fabric as the bands really show those designs off.

 Both views include beautiful princess seams and classic tailoring techniques.

-For our samples we decided to play with the direction of the gingham fabric and cut the waistband, yokes, breast pockets and placket on the bias.
-It provides such beautiful contrast and is one of my favourite samples ever!
-For our khaki linen sample we let the topstitching shine and had a lot of fun using that highlight all the beautiful style lines of this pattern.
+For our samples, we decided to play with the direction of the gingham fabric and cut the waistband, yokes, breast pockets and placket on the bias.
+It provides a such beautiful contrast and is one of my favourite samples ever!
+For our khaki linen sample, we let the topstitching shine and had a lot of fun using that highlight all the beautiful style lines of this pattern.

 View B – Shirt dress with sleeves

 Adding a sleeve version to Matilda dress was the most highly requested pattern add-on of all time!
 So of course I had to do it for you :) I’m not a fan of expansion packs and wanted to make sure that everyone could access the new sleeve, so instead of releasing the sleeve as an expansion we have included it as a new view in Matilda!

 The sleeve includes a loose fit and is ideal for wearing cuffed, however, you can wear it elbow length if preferred.

 For our samples, we couldn’t resist using another gingham – and this one is a little different as it is a larger scale and more rectangular in shape.
 Don’t be afraid of non-square gingham, you can still get gorgeous results!